wultra/networking-apple/README.md

 ## Parallel Requests

 By default, the SDK is serializing all signed requests.
-Meaning that the requests signed with the PowerAuthSDK are put into the queue and executed one by one (meaning that the HTTP request is not made until the previous one is finished).
+This means that the requests signed with the PowerAuthSDK are put into the queue and executed one by one (meaning that the HTTP request is not made until the previous one is finished).
 Other requests will be parallel.

 This behavior can be changed via `WPNNetworkingService.concurencyStrategy` with the following possible values: